 PIP provides attributes that are needed for evaluating authorization policies, for example the IP address of the requester, creation time of the resource, current time or location information of the requester.
 The PIP is located in the Authorization service.

+Policy Decision Point (PDP):

+PDP interacts with the PRP and PIP to get applicable authorization polices and attributes needed for evaluating authorization policies respectively, and then evaluates access request using authorization policies for rendering an access control decision.
+The PDP is located in the Authorization service.

 The Authorization service can comprise any of the subcomponents: PDP, PRP and/or PIP.
 This means that the subcomponents PEP, PRP, PDP and PIP could be distributed across different nodes.
 For example the PEP is located in an ASN/MN and the PDP is located in the IN.

 The present release supports separation of PRP and PIP on different CSE from PDP as detailed in clause 7.5.
 The generic procedure described below is provided for information and to support further extensions, while clause 7 provides the details of authorization mechanisms in the current release.